kempniu/kodivc/README.md

 Usage
 -----

+After a successful installation, you should be able to run _xbmcvc_ by executing:

+    xbmcvc

 At startup, _xbmcvc_ will initialize the speech recognition library and, after successfully self-calibrating to properly tell silence and speech apart, it will start listening to your commands.
 If you get an error saying _Failed to calibrate voice activity detection_, please check your mixer levels for capturing audio.